 Who I work for matters to me.
 Vast sums are spent on marketing but we don’t often hear from the people who hold our communities together.
 It’s satisfying when good communication shines a light on their work.

-In my past life, I’ve been a ministerial press secretary and political advisor, as well as editor of publications in the not-for-profit sector for many years.
+I’ve been a ministerial press secretary and political advisor, as well as editor of the flagship not-for-profit publication, Dialogue.
 I have post-graduate diploma papers in journalism, an MA in Creative Writing and a BA in History.

 I love editing almost as much as writing.
 Plain language and apostrophes are in.
 Jargon’s out.
 My red pen is my sword.